Divya Drishti: After some days

 Everyone come to know that the doors of the hell are opening and many evil power are coming out from hell who will try to get the Kaal Vijay ratna.
 Pishaachini's right hand, Bicchhu, ends up dying and she takes his poison for later use as it is the most poisonous substance in the world.
 Pishaachini asks Anjaan to get Rakshit married with Lavanya, without knowing that Anjaan is Rakshit.
 Her plan is to stop Rakshit from inheriting his powers from his maternal grandfather, Guruji, as well as break Drishti's raksha kavach.
 Chiranjivi reveals that Pishaachini used to be human and only way to defeat her is to destroy her human ashes.
 Meanwhile, Simran's wedding with Agham is canceled as her in-laws find out she has gone crazy after Pishaachini's attack.
 The household is distressed from the broken wedding so Rakshit announces to get married with Lavanya to maintain the wedding atmosphere.
 He is actually trying to get to the bottom of Pishaachini's plan by marrying Lavanya.
-Drishti is heartbroken as she doesn't know why Rakshit is doing all this.
+Drishti is heartbroken as she doesn't know worthy Rakshit is doing all this.
 Amidst all this, Romi follows Anjaan and finds out his real identity.
 Rakshit reveals that he is faking to help Pishaachini to find out where his dad is.
 Romi agrees to keep Rakshit's identity a secret and help Rakshit by keeping an eye on Lavanya.
 Later, Rakshit brings divorce papers for Drishti and she signs it.
-Divya-Drishti, with Simran's aide, find the place where Pishaachini's ashes are kept.
+Divya and Drishti, with Simran's aide, find the place where Pishaachini's ashes are kept.
 Before Divya-Drishti could destroy the ashes, Pishaachini comes and stops them.
 On the other hand, Rakshit has arranged for a fake pandit to conduct his wedding with Lavanya so the wedding will be nulled.
 During the wedding, Lavanya is shown to have turned into an evil lizard being by Pishaachini and her goal is to bite Rakshit and kill him with her poison.
 Divya-Drishti are left hanging by a bridge after their fight with Pishaachini.
 While stuck there, Drishti reveals that Anjaan is Rakshit.
 Finally, Anjaan and Romi come to save the twins.
 Later, Drishti saves Rakshit after Lavanya poisons him.
 Lavanya finds out that Divya-Drishti's weakness is dhatura, while Pishaachini finds out that Anjaan is Rakshit.